Source Maps and Production Debugging

 Wrong source paths in the resolved stack

-The tracker resolves a frame to ../../src/app.ts or an absolute /Users/you/proj/src/app.ts that does not match the path it indexed under the release.
-The cause is the sources[] array recording paths relative to the bundler’s working directory rather than the project root.
-Fix with sourcemapPathTransform (Rollup) or by running the upload from the repository root with a --url-prefix/--strip-prefix that aligns the recorded paths to what the tracker stores.
+Symptom: the tracker resolves a frame to ../../src/app.ts or an absolute /Users/you/proj/src/app.ts that does not match the path it indexed under the release, so the stack is technically symbolicated but the “view source” link is dead.
+Root cause: the sources[] array records paths relative to the bundler’s working directory rather than the project root, and that working directory differs between your laptop and the CI runner, so the recorded path is machine-specific.
+Fix: normalize the paths with sourcemapPathTransform (Rollup) or run the upload from the repository root with a --url-prefix/--strip-prefix that aligns the recorded paths to what the tracker stores.
+Confirm: open the raw .map, read the sources[] array, and check that each entry is a clean repo-relative path like src/app.ts with no leading ../ or absolute prefix — the array is the ground truth, and if it is clean the resolved links will be too.

 Missing sourcesContent

-The tracker symbolicates to the right file and line but shows no code context, only // no source available.
-This means sourcesContent was stripped (or never emitted) and the tracker cannot fetch the original from your repo.
-Either keep sourcesContent (accepting that the private maps embed code) or configure the tracker with read access to the source at that commit.
-Do not “fix” this by shipping public maps.
+Symptom: the tracker symbolicates to the right file and line but shows no code context, only // no source available where the surrounding lines should be.
+Root cause: sourcesContent was stripped (or never emitted) and the tracker cannot fetch the original from your repo, so it has coordinates but no text to display at them.
+Fix: either keep sourcesContent (accepting that the private maps embed code and must never leak) or configure the tracker with read access to the source at that exact commit via a repository integration.
+Confirm: grep the .map for "sourcesContent" — if the key is absent or its array holds nulls, the map carries no code, and the fix must come from the tracker’s repo access, not from re-enabling embedding on a public map.
+Do not “fix” this by shipping public maps; that trades a cosmetic gap for a source-disclosure incident.

 Leaked maps in production